 He had long since sold the big trophies in his collection: the Bordeaux First Growths, Napa Cult Cabs, and many noble Brunellos and Barolos.
 There were still about 150 bottles left, though, apparently a hodgepodge of wines he had purchased, some he had received as gifts, and a bunch he was not exactly sure how he had acquired.

 He provided me a partial list of the bottles that remained—about half of the purported 150.
 There were some interesting wines, certainly, but buying six “mystery cases” was bold, even for me.
-I decided to jump in, but convinced a friend to go in on the deal with me to hopefully soften the financial blow if it turned ugly.
+I decided to jump in but convinced a friend to go in on the deal with me to hopefully soften the financial blow if it turned ugly.
 I had negotiated a price for the entire lot—and while we were not entirely sure what we were getting for our $1500, I knew that the wine had been well stored and, well, that’s all I really knew.

-It turned out that there were actually 288 bottles in all (that comes out to about $5.21/bottle for the math curious) and while there were certainly a few stinkers (the 10 year old Jacob’s Creek Shiraz was a bit challenging), there were also some gems (a 1966 Brane-Cantenac comes to mind).
+It turned out that there were actually 288 bottles in all (that comes out to about $5.21/bottle for the math curious) and while there were certainly a few stinkers (the 10-year-old Jacob’s Creek Shiraz was a bit challenging), there were also some gems (a 1966 Brane-Cantenac comes to mind).

 There was also a nearly complete 20-year vertical of Beaulieu Vineyard Rutherford Cabernet Sauvignon, from 1983 until 2003 (with several bottles of each vintage), the year when he received his unfortunate diagnosis.
 It seems as though he had been a BV wine club member for over 30 years and he bought at least a case of the winery’s workhorse wine every vintage.
 Perhaps most astonishing, like me, he had not once stepped foot in the winery but he became a fan of the wine at an early age and remained loyal to the end.

-Over the course of the next couple of years, my wife and I consumed a lot of older BV cabs, which comprised roughly half of the 144 bottles I received from the deal.
+Over the course of the next couple of years, my wife and I consumed a lot of the older BV cabs, which comprised roughly half of the 144 bottles I received from the deal.
 We had mini-vertical parties, blind tastings, and played the game “guess the vintage” with nearly every bottle.
-We had a great time drinking those BV cabs while learning a ton about California Cabernet (and even reliving some of our own history from the vintage du jour).
+We had a great time drinking those BV cabs while learning a ton about California Cabernet (and even reliving some of our own histories from the vintage du jour).
 Concerned about his health (and appreciative of enjoying his bounty) we made sure to toast Gary with the first glass of every bottle.

-This past spring I received another email—an invitation to meet BV’s winemaker Jeffrey Stambor to taste Beaulieu Vineyard’s Rarity, which has only been produced five times in the 117 year history of the winery and sells for $1,000 a bottle.
+This past spring I received another email—an invitation to meet BV’s winemaker Jeffrey Stambor to taste Beaulieu Vineyard’s Rarity, which has only been produced five times in the 117-year history of the winery and sells for $1,000 a bottle.
 (Since that original email, the price has increased to $1,250.)

-Georges de Latour immigrated to California from Bordeaux in 1883 but he did not immediately start making wine—he actually travelled his new state harvesting tartaric acid to make cream of tartar (a byproduct of grape fermentation with many uses, including making my grandmother’s famous snickerdoodle cookies).
+Georges de Latour emigrated to California from Bordeaux in 1883 but he did not immediately start making wine—he actually traveled his new state harvesting tartaric acid to make cream of tartar (a byproduct of grape fermentation with many uses, including making my grandmother’s famous snickerdoodle cookies).
 Visiting many vineyards, he was able to ascertain that the beautiful place (beau lieu in French) in Napa near Rutherford would be a perfect spot to start his own vineyard to harness the enormous potential of the valley as a wine-producing region.
 He bought four acres there in 1900 and another 127 acres a few years later.

 Essentially from the beginning, De Latour had always made sacramental wines, so when Prohibition was instituted at the end of 1917, BV survived by producing sacramental wine for most of the United States.
 After Prohibition ended in 1933, de Latour returned to making quality table wine.
 With the 1936 vintage, de Latour realized that his vineyard was capable of creating truly remarkable wines, but he needed someone with a scientific background to realize the finest expression of his Rutherford fruit, so he returned to France and convinced a talented scientist at the Pasteur Institute in Paris to come to California.